sun-umn/PyGRANSO/README.md

 Disable the 2nd wolfe condtion so that the line search becomes backtraking line search

+Two new user opts: linesearch_maxit and linesearch_step_size

+in deep learning problem. t = 1e-2.
 Set maxiter = 25 for line search so that there is a lower bound for step size t

 reset Hessian every 100 iters helps avoid non-positive definite matrices in BFGS